openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 **`task_type`**

-Model task class, see [Model information dumper usage](tools/downloader/README.md#model-information-dumper-usage) for details.
+[Model task class](tools/downloader/README.md#model-information-dumper-usage).
 If there is no task class of your model, add a new one to the list `KNOWN_TASK_TYPES` of the [tools/downloader/common.py](tools/downloader/common.py) file.

 **`files`**